Glucosidases

 Glucosidases are the glycoside hydrolase enzymes categorized under the EC number 3.2.1.

 Function

 Alpha-glucosidases are enzymes involved in breaking down complex carbohydrates such as starch and glycogen into their monomers.

 They catalyze the cleavage of individual glucosyl residues from various glycoconjugates including alpha- or beta-linked polymers of glucose.
-This enzyme convert complex sugars into simpler ones.
+This enzyme converts complex sugars into simpler ones.

 Members

 Different sources include different members in this class.
 Members marked with a "#" are considered by MeSH to be glucosidases.

 Clinical significance

 Alpha-glucosidases are targeted by alpha-glucosidase inhibitors such as acarbose and miglitol to control diabetes mellitus type 2.